Topics Map > Active Learning > Discussions

 - Classroom with campus wireless connection

-The following workflow is meant as guidance for how you can facilitate a Buzz Group learning activity within an Active Learning Classroom.
+The following workflow is meant to guide how to facilitate a Buzz Group learning activity within an Active Learning Classroom.

 - Identify a topic for discussion.

-- Craft a discussion prompt that is conceptual rather than factual, and that will stimulate an open-ended examination of ideas.
-Try responding to the question yourself, so you are confident that they will generate a variety of responses.
+- Craft a discussion prompt that is conceptual rather than factual and that will stimulate an open-ended examination of ideas.
+Try responding to the question yourself so you are confident that they will generate various responses.